Skip to content

 }, sys.stdout)

-It reads roadmap/CURRENT-STATE.md, looks for **Phase Status**: Complete or Blocked, and returns a JSON verdict.
-That's it.
-No LLM in the loop — deterministic enforcement.
+It read the checkpoint, looked for **Phase Status**: Complete or Blocked, and returned a JSON verdict.
+No LLM in the loop.
+Deterministic enforcement.

 4. Specialized subagents

-Instead of one agent doing everything, the workflow splits responsibilities:
+Instead of one agent doing everything, the workflow split responsibilities:

-• Planner — research and analysis with read-only tools.
+• Planner — read-only research and analysis.
 Can't accidentally modify code while thinking.

-• Tester — writes tests from specs before seeing implementation.
+• Tester — writes tests from specs.
 Context isolation prevents testing implementation details.

 • Reviewer — code review with a doc-sync checklist.
 Catches stale references, missing glossary terms, vision drift.

-The builder invokes these as needed.
-The reviewer's handoff sends findings back for fixing before the commit goes through.
+The builder invoked these as needed.
+The reviewer's handoff sent findings back for fixing before the commit went through.

 5. Stack skills